 “That leaves ample time to make brain-healthier choices,” Isaacson said.

-It's estimated that it takes an average of 17 years for research-based knowledge to be incorporated into standard care — a good reason to start taking care of your noggin now.
+It's estimated that it takes for research-based knowledge to be incorporated into standard care — a good reason to start taking care of your noggin now.

 “While there is no one magic pill or cure, or definitive way to prevent dementia, the time is now for the public and physicians to get educated and informed about evidence-based risk-reducing strategies,” Isaacson said.